 This depends on which stages you wish to explore.
-Stages are categorised into easy, moderate and difficult.
+Some stages are very easy and could be done in any road car.
+The majority of the trial stages would be best done in a rally car or an SUV.
 The most difficult stages, of which there are about eight, may require a high clearance 4WD in a group and the possibility that other vehicles, such as classic rally cars, may require towing through some sandy sections.
 Modern SUV vehicles or rally cars (either modern or classic) are likely to be able to do most of the route unassisted.

 What equipment should be carried?